dablenparty/Simple-Server-Wrapper/README.md

 # Simple Server Wrapper (SSW)

 A native Java wrapper for Minecraft servers.
-Works on Windows, Linux (tested on Ubuntu), and macOSX
+Works on Windows, Linux, and macOSX

 ---